Ph.D. in Education, University of Virginia, 2014

 Jonathan Cohen is an assistant professor in the College of Education & Human Development’s Learning Technologies Division.
 His work explores how technology can be used to transform student learning in elementary and secondary classrooms.
 This interest has taken his research into a variety of content domains, and with technologies as diverse as neural networks and 3-D printing.

 Cohen received his bachelor’s degree in English language and literature, with distinction, from the University of Michigan in 1999; his master’s degree in English from the University of Maryland in 2001; and his doctorate in education from the University of Virginia in 2014.
 He has worked in a variety of educational contexts, in roles ranging from director of the Laboratory School for Advanced Manufacturing in Charlottesville, Va., to school improvement consultant, to secondary English teacher.
-He currently serves as the chair of the English Education special interest group of the Society for Information Technology and Teacher Education and is a member of the Technology Committee of the International Reading Association.
+He currently serves on the Teacher Education Council of the Society for Information Technology and Teacher Education.